zama-ai/concrete/docs/README.md

 <figure><img src="_static/zama_home_docs.png" alt=""><figcaption></figcaption></figure>

-**Concrete** is an open-source framework which simplifies the use of Fully Homomorphic Encryption (FHE).
+**Concrete** is an open source framework which simplifies the use of Fully Homomorphic Encryption (FHE).

 FHE is a powerful cryptographic tool, allowing computation to be performed directly on encrypted data without needing to decrypt it.
 With FHE, you can build services that preserve privacy for all users.
-FHE is also offers ideal protection against data breaches as everything is done on encrypted data.
+FHE also offers ideal protection against data breaches as everything is done on encrypted data.
 Even if the server is compromised, no sensitive data is leaked.

-Since writing FHE programs are hard, Concrete framework contains a TFHE Compiler based on LLVM to make this process easier for developers.
+Since writing FHE programs is a difficult task, Concrete framework contains a TFHE Compiler based on [LLVM](https://en.wikipedia.org/wiki/LLVM) to make this process easier for developers.

 ## Organization of this documentation